AlekEagle/uploadr/README.md

 Uploadr is a simple CLI tool made to be a drop-in replacement for the now deprecated [sharenix](https://github.com/Francesco149/sharenix).

+## Compatible with

+### Built and tested on

+- KDE neon (It's essentially Ubuntu 22.04 LTS)
+- Arch Linux

+### Untested but should generally work with

+- Any Debian/Ubuntu based Linux distribution
+- Most UNIX systems
+- macOS (maybe? you'd probably have to tweak some dependencies or something.
+Personally I wouldn't trust it being very stable)

+The only strict requirements is that you must be using X11 (Wayland is unsupported and won't be actively maintained by me, feel free to contribute though!)

+## NOT Compatible With

+- Windows

 ## Dependencies

 - [clip](https://github.com/dacap/clip)